How to get rid of PMI: Removing private mortgage insurance

 • If you’ve lived in your home for at least five years and have an 80% LTV

 However, check with your lender before spending money on a new appraisal.
-Each mortgage servicer will have their own requirements.
+Each mortgage servicer will have its own requirements.

 “You may be able to do this with a new appraisal, but not all lenders will allow this.
 It usually needs to be based on the original loan terms and home value when you secured your loan.
 Otherwise, you need to refinance to get the new value considered,” notes Jon Meyer, The Mortgage Reports loan expert and licensed MLO.